 - 2 For each language you want to support in your application, click the check box beside the language in the list under Provisioning Team Localized Strings, and type the localized text in the Display Name and Description fields.
 This text is used to identify the provisioning team throughout the User Application. - 3 To add a new language to the list, click Add and select the desired language.

-By default, a newly created provisioning team supports only English. - 4 Click Next. - 5 Specify the managers for the team, as described in "Specifying the Team Managers" on - 6 Specify the members of the team, as described in "Specifying the Team Members" on page 377. - 7 Specify the team options for the team, as described in "Specifying the Team Options" on page 378. - 8 Review your settings, then click Finish. - iManager displays a message to remind you that you must define a team requests object for this team in order to make the team available for use within the User Application. - 9 Click OK.
+By default, a newly created provisioning team supports only English.

+- 4 Click Next. - 5 Specify the managers for the team, as described in "Specifying the Team Managers" on page 389. - 6 Specify the members of the team, as described in "Specifying the Team Members" on page 390. - 7 Specify the team options for the team, as described in "Specifying the Team Options" on page 392. - 8 Create the team requests definition, as described in "Creating or Editing a Provisioning Team Requests Definition" on page 394. - 9 Review your settings, then click Finish. - 10 Click OK.